 In 2020, donor government funding for family planning activities totaled US$1.40 billion, a decline of more than US$100 million compared to the 2019 amount (US$1.52 billion).

 - view as list

-This report provides an overview of Medicaid enrollment and spending growth with a focus on the most recent state fiscal year, FY 2016, and current state fiscal year, FY 2017.
-Findings are based on interviews and data provided by state Medicaid directors as part of the 16th annual Medicaid budget survey of Medicaid directors in all 50 states and the District of Columbia conducted by the Kaiser Commission on Medicaid and the Uninsured (KCMU) and Health Management Associates (HMA).
-Findings examine changes in overall enrollment and spending growth and also look at expansion versus non-expansion states.
+This issue brief provides an overview of Medicaid spending and enrollment growth with a focus on state fiscal years 2021 and 2022.
+Findings are based on data provided by state Medicaid directors as part of the 21st annual survey of Medicaid directors in states and the District of Columbia conducted by KFF and Health Management Associates (HMA).
+Findings examine changes in overall enrollment and spending growth.

 This policy watch evaluates the pharmaceutical industry’s claims that allowing the federal government to negotiate drug prices would restrict access to medications in Medicare.
 It explains what the current proposal to allow drug price negotiation would and wouldn’t do.